Joseph White (psychologist): Career

 After he finished at San Francisco State, White served 24 months in the military.
 He did not immediately get accepted into graduate school.
 Luckily, San Francisco State was creating a Master's program and agreed to admit him to the program and help him gain admission to a doctorate program.
 Two years later, he was accepted at Michigan State.

+Following military service, White encountered barriers to graduate education that reflected the racial inequalities present within higher education during the late 1950s.
+Despite completing advanced coursework at San Francisco State College, he was required to repeat much of his graduate training after enrolling at Michigan State University because his previous academic work was not fully recognized.
+White later described the skepticism he encountered as one of the few African American graduate students in psychology, recalling that many faculty questioned whether Black students possessed the intellectual ability to succeed at the doctoral level.
+Rather than discouraging him, these experiences strengthened his commitment to challenging racial bias within psychology and higher education.

+White's work establishing the Educational Opportunity Program (EOP) at California State University, Long Beach represented far more than a student support initiative.
+The program was designed to increase access to higher education for students from historically underrepresented racial, ethnic, and economically disadvantaged backgrounds by providing academic advising, financial assistance, mentoring, and institutional support.
+The success of the original program led to its adoption throughout the California State University system, where EOP continues to serve thousands of students annually.
+White viewed educational access as an essential component of social justice and believed that universities had a responsibility to address structural barriers rather than expecting students to adapt to institutions designed around White middle-class norms.

 White recalled the reactions of people in psychology to him as hesitant, since he was the only African American in many programs.
 People did not think that Black students had the advanced capacity to do graduate level work.
 He attempted to get some of his required classes waived because of his work at San Francisco State but Michigan State would not honor this request.
 He was well rounded and took many classes in his major at San Francisco and as a result ended up at the top of his class at Michigan State.